Predatory advertising

-Predatory advertising, or predatory marketing, can be largely understood as the practice of manipulating vulnerable persons or populations into unfavorable market transactions through the undisclosed exploitation of these vulnerabilities.
+Predatory advertising, or predatory marketing, can be largely understood as the practice of manipulating vulnerable persons such as children, or adults with cognitive issues into unfavorable market transactions through the undisclosed exploitation of these vulnerabilities.
 The vulnerabilities of persons/populations can be hard to determine, especially as they are contextually dependent and may not exist across all circumstances.
-Commonly exploited vulnerabilities include physical, emotional, social, cognitive, and financial characteristics.
+Commonly exploited vulnerabilities include physical, emotional, social, cognitive, age, and financial characteristics.

 Predatory marketing campaigns may also rely on false or misleading messaging to coerce individuals into asymmetrical transactions.
 The history of the practice has existed as long as general advertising, but particularly egregious forms have accompanied the explosive rise of information technology.
 Massive data analytics industries have allowed marketers to access previously sparse and inaccessible personal information, leveraging and optimizing it through the use of savvy algorithms.

-Some common examples today include for-profit college industries, "fringe" financial institutions, political micro-targeting, and elder/child exploitation.
+Some common examples include for-profit college industries, "fringe" financial institutions, political micro-targeting, and elder/child exploitation.
 Many legal actions have been taken at different levels of government to mitigate the practice, with various levels of success.

 Vulnerable populations

 Predatory advertising depends, in large part, on the deliberate exploitation of individuals based on specific traits, life circumstances, or membership within certain groups.
-It is important to understand that the "vulnerabilities" created by these characteristics are context-dependent, meaning they vary between markets and transactions.
+The "vulnerabilities" created by these characteristics are context-dependent, meaning they vary between markets and transactions.
 In other words, an individual with some or any of these traits is not rendered universally vulnerable within the marketplace.
 Furthermore, not all marketing or advertisements targeting these traits are necessarily "predatory," as the condition for the practice relies primarily on the intent of the advertiser.
-This distinction can be especially opaque given marketing's natural tendency--even within ethical bounds--to identify the "pain points" of potential consumers.
+This distinction can be especially opaque given marketing's natural tendency—even within ethical bounds—to identify the "pain points" of potential consumers.
 Nonetheless, it can be helpful to delineate the most common forms of vulnerability.
 Some of the most common avenues of exploitation are: